 "It'll be a trade, of course!"
 Kairi interjected suddenly.
 "We'll give you something in return!"

-The crows were mollified, willing to hear out the proposal.
+The crows were mollified for a moment, willing to hear out the proposal.

 "We're going to what?"
 Riku hissed at her.